FLOWR: Flow Matching for Structure-Aware De Novo, Interaction- and Fragment-Based Ligand Generation: Experiments and Results

 \subsection{Results}

-First, we compare our model against recently published generative methods on the commonly used~\textsc{CrossDocked2020} dataset as a first benchmark.
-As can be seen in Tab~\ref{tab:results_crossdocked}, the proposed~\textsc{Flowr} model significantly outperforms all baseline methods (\textsc{Pocket2Mol}~\cite{model:pocket2mol},~\textsc{DiffSBDD}~\cite{model:diffsbdd},~\textsc{TargetDiff}~\cite{model:targetdiff},~\textsc{DrugFlow}~\cite{drugflow}, and~\textsc{Pilot}~\cite{model:pilot}) across the evaluated metrics on the~\textsc{CrossDocked2020} test dataset.
+We compare our model against recently published generative methods on the commonly used~\textsc{CrossDocked2020} dataset as an initial benchmark.
+As can be seen in Tab.~\ref{tab:results_crossdocked}, the proposed~\textsc{Flowr} model substantially outperforms all baseline methods (\textsc{Pocket2Mol}~\cite{model:pocket2mol},~\textsc{DiffSBDD}~\cite{model:diffsbdd},~\textsc{TargetDiff}~\cite{model:targetdiff},~\textsc{DrugFlow}~\cite{drugflow}, and~\textsc{Pilot}~\cite{model:pilot}) across the evaluated metrics on the~\textsc{CrossDocked2020} test dataset.
 Specifically,~\textsc{Flowr} achieves the highest PoseBusters-validity (0.92 ± 0.22), lowest strain energy (87.83 ± 74.30), best AutoDock-Vina scores (mean: -6.29 ± 1.56, minimized: -6.48 ± 1.45), and lowest Wasserstein distances for bond angles (0.96) and bond lengths (0.27).
-Additionally,~\textsc{Flowr} demonstrates significantly faster inference time (12.05 ± 8.01 seconds) compared to other methods.
+Additionally,~\textsc{Flowr} demonstrates substantially faster inference time (12.05 ± 8.01 seconds) compared to other methods.
 These results indicate that~\textsc{Flowr} generates ligand conformations closest to the test set distribution and with superior computational efficiency.
-We note that the second best model,~\textsc{Pilot}, also shows significantly better results compared to all other methods, especially in terms of PoseBusters-validity (0.83 ± 0.33).
+We note that the second best model,~\textsc{Pilot}, also shows substantially better results compared to all other methods, especially in terms of PoseBusters-validity (0.83 ± 0.33).
 Thus, we selected~\textsc{Pilot} as our main competitor for the remaining of this study.